prosody-events/prosody-py/Readme.md

     asyncio.run(main())
 ```

+### Handling Task Cancellation

+Prosody cancels tasks during partition rebalancing or shutdown.
+How you handle cancellation is critical:

+- Prosody interprets task success based on exception propagation.
+- A task that exits without an exception is considered successful.
+- Any exception, including `asyncio.CancelledError`, signals task failure.

+Best practices:

+1. Exit promptly when cancelled to avoid rebalancing delays.
+2. Always propagate `asyncio.CancelledError`.
+3. Use `try/finally` or context managers for clean resource handling.

+Failing to follow these practices can lead to:

+- Slower message processing due to delayed rebalancing.
+- Data loss from missed messages when cancellation errors are suppressed.

 ## Release Process

 Prosody uses an automated release process managed by GitHub Actions.
 Here's an overview of how releases are handled: